avenix/WDK/README.md

 > 'Error.
 Invalid annotation class'.

-An annotation file in *./data/annotations/* contains an invalid label (i.e. a class which is not listed in the *./data/classes.txt* file)
+An annotation file in *./data/annotations/* contains an invalid label (i.e. a label which is not listed in the *./data/annotations/labels.txt* file).

 > 'Index in position 1 exceeds array bounds (must not exceed XXX).'

 > 'Error. class not defined'

- The *ClassesMap* triggers this error when it is requested to map a string of an invalid class.
+ The *ClassesMap* triggers this error when it is requested to map a string of an invalid label.
 This error might be due to a file in the  *./data/labeling/* directory containing an invalid class name.
+ This error can also occur when doing changes to the *annotations/labels.txt* file without clearing the *ClassesMap* variable from Matlab's path.

  > 'Warning - FeatureSelector - every segment has same value.
 Feature selection might fail';